aosabook/500lines/objmodel/chapter.md

 ````

 To check whether an object ``obj`` is an instance of a certain class ``cls`` it
-is enough to check whether ``cls`` is a superclass of the class of ``obj``.
+is enough to check whether ``cls`` is a superclass of the class of ``obj``, or
+the class itself.
 To check whether a class is a superclass of another class the chain of
 superclasses of that class is walked.
 If and only if the other class is found in
 that chain it is a superclass.
-The chain of superclasses of a class is also
+The chain of superclasses of a class with the
+class itself included is also
 called the "method resolution order" of that class.
 It can easily be
 computed recursively: